FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

             return visiPatient;
         }

-* Where it says 'etc.', fill in the rest of the code to map the data to non-nullable fields of the database, and any other fields you have data for.
+* Where it says 'etc.', fill in the rest of the code to map the data to required fields of the database, and any other fields you have data for.

 2. Implement the IResourceChangeRepository